By Gavin Finley MD,

 It is upon this issue that the Puritans and the Pilgrims diverge and take different tacks.
 Just how much is the inspired Life of God meant to dominate other people?
 And just how much virtue can be imposed upon a citizenry by legislation and political programs in this fallen world?
 We can, and should, legislate righteousness to protect our citizens from criminals.
 But how much can we legislate morality?
 Is this a matter for public policy?
 Or does the wellspring of God's Presence through the Gospel redeem and transform society from within human hearts one soul at a time?

-SOME QUOTES FROM MODERN DAY PURITANSIs the Puritan ethic alive and well today?
-If we take a look around we soon find our answer.
-Puritanism today is the throbbing heart, - the very conscience of America.
+.
 If we listen carefully we can still hear those same Puritan voices.
 We hear the same messages crying out against the moral decline in the nation.
 We hear them calling a 'nation under God' to justice and righteousness in government.
 We hear them today in the halls of Congress, on the airwaves, and, of course, in the churches.
+America

 - The Rev. Dr. D. James Kennedy in a sermon entitled,